 Following successful evaluation of the prototypes, the J 35A was put into series production.
 First deliveries to the Flygvapnet were in March 1960.BACK_TO_TOP

 * The Draken proved to have excellent performance and was, for such a "hot" machine, relatively straightforward to fly.
 It did have some unpleasant quirks that needed to be worked out.
 For example, in initial service it proved to be touchy around the pitch (nose up / down) axis, resulting in nasty oscillations that led to some crashes.
 Some pilots claimed that the oscillations could be set off by their heartbeat!
-Flight control system modifications were retrofitted to early aircraft and got the problem under control.
+Less sensitive flight control system modifications were retrofitted to early aircraft, and got the problem under control.

 The only fundamental limitations of the type, common to jet aircraft of that era, were that it had limited range and endurance, and as a delta it had a relatively long takeoff run, since it was difficult to get flaps to work effectively with it.
 The Draken was easy to maintain, with the fuselage bolted together at midsection to make it straightforward to pull apart for engine access.
 The outer wing sections could be easily removed for shipping or storing the aircraft.